xjh19971/xjh19971.github.io/index.md

 # Education

-* M.S of Computer Science, *New York University*, Jan.
+* M.S of Computer Science, New York University, Jan.
 2020 -

-* B.Eng in Intelligence Science and Technology, *University of Science and Technology Beijing (USTB)*, Sept.
+* B.Eng in Intelligence Science and Technology, University of Science and Technology Beijing (USTB), Sept.
 2015 - July 2019
     GPA: 87.2/100.0, Major GPA: 89.9/100.0 and Excellent Award of Undergraduate Thesis.

 # Publications